mattermost/docs/source/help/settings/account-settings.rst

 Multi-Factor Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When this option is available you can requires a phone-based passcode in addition your password for sign-in.
+When this option is available, a phone-based passcode is required in addition to your password for sign-in.

 To enable, download Google Authenticator from
 `iTunes <https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8>`__